 Research Interests: MEMS design, MEMS materials, dynamics, sensors, inertial instruments

-Fabian Goericke received his M.S. degree in mechanical engineering from Georgia Tech in 2007 and his Dipl.-Ing. degree in mechanical engineering from TU Braunschweig (Germany) in 2009.
-He is currently a PhD student at UC Berkeley and a Graduate Student Researcher at the Berkeley Sensor and Actuator Center.
-His research interests include MEMS, dynamics and inertial sensors.
+Fabian Goericke received his M.S. degree in mechanical engineering from Georgia Tech in 2007, his Dipl.-Ing. degree in mechanical engineering from TU Braunschweig (Germany) in 2009 and his Ph.D. in mechanical engineering from UC Berkeley in 2013.
+He is currently working as Project Manager/Technology Development Engineer for Siemens Energy.

 HEaTS: Aluminum Nitride Inertial Sensors for Harsh Environments [BPN499]